MrMagicPickle/vue-disable-all-input/README.md

 Vue.use(VueDisableAllInput)
 ```

-Add `v-disable-all-input` as an attribute on the parent element containing children input elements that you wish to disable/enable
+Add `v-disable-all-input` as an attribute to the parent element containing children input elements that you wish to disable/enable

 ```vue
 <template>